Baylor Bears football: Art Briles era (2008–2015)

+The 2012 season opened in Waco with Baylor defeating SMU 59–24 behind senior quarterback Nick Florence, who had taken over for Robert Griffin III the previous year.
+Two weeks later, a home win over No. 2 FCS Sam Houston State featured the debut of Oregon transfer running back Lache Seastrunk, who sealed the victory with a late touchdown.
+Baylor extended its winning streak to nine games with a 47–42 road win over Louisiana-Monroe, which had already upset No. 8 Arkansas earlier in the season, earning the Bears a No. 24 national ranking.
+The streak ended with a 70–63 loss at No. 7 West Virginia in the Mountaineers’ first Big 12 game, a contest that set multiple conference records, including a single-game receiving record of 314 yards by Baylor’s Terrance Williams.
+The loss initiated a four-game skid with defeats to TCU, Texas, and Iowa State, before the Bears returned to form with a win over Kansas.
+Following a loss at No. 12 Oklahoma, Baylor upset No. 1 Kansas State 52–24 in Waco, the program’s first victory over a top-ranked opponent.
+The Bears’ defense intercepted Collin Klein three times, and Seastrunk secured the win with an 80-yard touchdown run.
+Baylor closed the season with victories over Texas Tech and No. 23 Oklahoma State, highlighted by another long touchdown run from Seastrunk.
+The Bears finished the regular season 7–5, achieving three consecutive winning seasons for the first time since 1949–51, and earned their third straight bowl appearance.
+On December 27, 2012, Baylor defeated No. 17 UCLA 49–26 in the Holiday Bowl, with Seastrunk and Chris McAllister named Offensive and Defensive Players of the Game, respectively..

 In 2013, Baylor had arguably its best regular season in school history.
 A best-ever 9–0 start propelled the Bears to a No. 3 national ranking in the AP Poll.
 However, after an on-the-road loss to Oklahoma State, the Bears needed victories in their last two games and an Oklahoma State loss to have an opportunity to clinch the outright Big 12 title.
 With the Cowboys' loss, Baylor's season-closing game against Texas — the final game at Floyd Casey Stadium — became a de facto Big 12 championship game.
 Baylor defeated the Longhorns, 30–10, to notch a school-record 11th win and its first outright conference title since 1980.
 It also assured the team a Fiesta Bowl berth, the Bears' first-ever BCS bowl appearance and their first major bowl in 33 years.
 Baylor was defeated in the Fiesta Bowl by the University of Central Florida 52–42.
 Bryce Petty, the Bears' quarterback, placed 7th in the overall 2013–14 Heisman race in New York, the second Heisman Trophy candidate set forth by Baylor in the last three record-breaking seasons.
 Petty was voted Big 12 Offensive Player of the Year following the season.